-- 410-3 EXERCISE FOR SPECIAL POPULATIONS.
-Overview of the benefits of fitness and rehabilitation programs for special populations including the elderly, pregnant women, the obese, and individuals with chronic diseases. - 412-3 BODY COMPOSITION.
+410-3 EXERCISE FOR SPECIAL POPULATIONS.
+Overview of the benefits of fitness and rehabilitation programs for special populations including the elderly, pregnant women, the obese, and individuals with chronic diseases.

+412-3 BODY COMPOSITION.
 An overview of the theories and application of body composition assessment.
-Prerequisite: KIN 420. - 414-3 EXERCISE ADHERENCE.
+Prerequisite: KIN 420.

+414-3 EXERCISE ADHERENCE.
 Behavior management in the fitness/rehabilitation/physical education setting.
-Major determinants/consequences of exercise adherence and its impact on public health. - 420-3 PHYSIOLOGICAL EFFECTS OF MOTOR ACTIVITY.
+Major determinants/consequences of exercise adherence and its impact on public health.

+420-3 PHYSIOLOGICAL EFFECTS OF MOTOR ACTIVITY.
 Function and regulation of major human systems and response of these systems to physical activity.
-Two hour lecture and two hour laboratory per week.
-Prerequisite: KIN 315. - 450-2 CULTURAL PERSPECTIVES OF KINESIOLOGY.
-Theoretical and applied aspects of social science of physical activity with emphasis on American cultural considerations.
-Prerequisite: SOC 111. - 480-1 to 4 INDEPENDENT STUDY.
+Two-hour lecture and two hour laboratory per week.
+Prerequisite: KIN 315.

+480-1 to 4 INDEPENDENT STUDY.
 Individual investigation of topic.
 May be repeated to a maximum of 4 hours provided no topic is repeated.
-Prerequisite: consent of instructor. - 490-1 to 4 SELECTED TOPICS IN APPLIED KINESIOLOGY.
+Prerequisite: consent of instructor.

+490-1 to 4 SELECTED TOPICS IN APPLIED KINESIOLOGY.
 Theory and practice in topical areas such as exercise physiology, biomechanics, sport and exercise psychology, adapted physical education, and pedagogy.
-May be repeated to maximum of 6 hours provided no topic is repeated. - 499-1 to 4 INDIVIDUAL RESEARCH.
+May be repeated to maximum of 6 hours provided no topic is repeated.

+499-1 to 4 INDIVIDUAL RESEARCH.
 Selection, investigation, and writing of research paper under supervision of instructor.
 May be repeated to a maximum of 4 hours.
-Prerequisite: consent of instructor. - 500-3 BEHAVIORAL ANALYSIS OF SPORT.
-Psychological variables influencing participation patterns and performance in sport, and effects of sport upon psychological responses. - 505-3 ADVANCED PHYSIOLOGY OF MOTOR ACTIVITY.
+Prerequisite: consent of instructor.

+500-3 BEHAVIORAL ANALYSIS OF SPORT.
+Psychological variables influencing participation patterns and performance in sport, and effects of sport upon psychological responses.

+505-3 ADVANCED PHYSIOLOGY OF MOTOR ACTIVITY.
 Metabolic changes that occur during physical exercise.
 Prerequisite: KIN 420 or consent of instructor.

-- 510-3 HISTORICAL, CURRENT AND COMPARATIVE ISSUES IN KINESIOLOGY.
-Study of significant events in education, sport, and physical education which have led to current practices in kinesiology. - 515-3 RESEARCH METHODS IN KINESIOLOGY.
-Research designs appropriate for studies in human performance; analysis of representative studies; application of methodology in selecting and defining problems; overview of statistics. - 520-3 CURRICULUM DESIGN AND EVALUATION.
-Principles and procedures for curriculum construction and revision; criteria for selecting activities and judging outcomes; techniques for systematic analysis of instruction.
-Prerequisite: KIN 435. - 525-3 EVALUATIVE STRATEGIES IN KINESIOLOGY.
-Current trends and innovations in measurement and evaluation.
-Emphasis on formative, summative, norm-referenced and criterion-referenced evaluation.
-Prerequisite: KIN 430. - 530-3 ADVANCED MOTOR LEARNING.
-Theoretical and practical aspects of motor skills acquisition related to physical education and sport performance including retention, motivation, transfer and practice effects.
-Prerequisite: KIN 320. - 535-3 ADMINISTRATIVE THEORY AND PRACTICE IN KINESIOLOGY.
-Administrative and supervisory functions in physical education, fitness/wellness, and sport organizations including organizational policies and procedures for instructional programs. - 540-3 EXERCISE ASSESSMENT AND PRESCRIPTION.
+510-3 HISTORICAL, CURRENT, AND COMPARATIVE ISSUES IN KINESIOLOGY.
+Study of significant events in education, sport, and physical education that have led to current practices in kinesiology.

+515-3 RESEARCH METHODS IN KINESIOLOGY.
+Research designs appropriate for studies in human performance, analysis of representative studies, application of methodology in selecting and defining problems, overview of statistics.

+520-3 PEDAGOGY IN SPECIAL PHYSICAL EDUCATION.
+Selection of appropriate intervention strategies for individuals with disabilities.
+Includes instructional strategies and curriculums.

+525-3 PRINCIPLES OF ASSESSMENT IN SPECIAL PHYSICAL EDUCATION.
+Selection and presentation of appropriate assessment tools for individuals with varying degrees of disability and age.
+530-3 ADVANCED MOTOR LEARNING.
+Theoretical and practical aspects of motor skills acquisition related to physical education and sport performance including retention, motivation, transfer, and practice effects.
+Prerequisite: KIN 320.

+535-3 ADMINISTRATIVE THEORY AND PRACTICE IN KINESIOLOGY.
+Administrative and supervisory functions in physical education, fitness/wellness, and sport organizations including organizational policies and procedures for instructional programs.

+539-3 AQUATICS, SPORTS, AND RECREATION.
+Techniques and methods of instruction in aquatic programs for individuals with disabilities will be presented.
+Disability sport and recreation programs will be examined.

+540-3 EXERCISE ASSESSMENT AND PRESCRIPTION.
 Theoretical and practical aspects of assessment tools and their protocols, and application of techniques of exercise.
-Prerequisite: KIN 420. - 545-3 BIOMECHANICS OF HUMAN MOVEMENT.
+Prerequisite: KIN 420.

+545-3 BIOMECHANICS OF HUMAN MOVEMENT.
 Application of mechanical principles to development of motor skills from both theoretical and experimental aspects.
-Prerequisite: KIN 316. - 550-3 SELECTED TOPICS IN KINESIOLOGY.
+Prerequisite: KIN 316.

+550-3 SELECTED TOPICS IN KINESIOLOGY.
 Analysis of reports, current problems, trends, and research in kinesiology.
-Prerequisite: consent of instructor. - 552-3 BEHAVIORAL ANALYSIS OF EXERCISE.
-Relationship between psychosocial factors and exercise/rehabilitative behavior. - 555-3 INTERNSHIP IN KINESIOLOGY.
+Prerequisite: consent of instructor.

+552-3 BEHAVIORAL ANALYSIS OF EXERCISE.
+Relationship between psychosocial factors and exercise/rehabilitative behavior.

+555-3 INTERNSHIP IN KINESIOLOGY.
 Individualized planned experience in agency, organization, or institution appropriate to student's area of professional interest.
-Prerequisite: consent of instructor. - 560-3 CARDIOVASCULAR AND NEUROMUSCULAR FUNCTIONS OF EXERCISE.
+Prerequisite: consent of instructor.

+560-3 CARDIOVASCULAR AND NEUROMUSCULAR FUNCTIONS OF EXERCISE.
 Advanced principles and concepts of the cardiovascular, pulmonary, nervous, and muscular systems and their responses to exercise.